Philip Kapleau: Rochester Zen Center and wider sangha

+Break with Yasutani

+Kapleau ended his relationship with Yasutani formally in 1967 over disagreements about teaching as well as Kapleau's reservations about the conduct of Eido Shimano, whose pattern of sexual relationships with and alleged sexual harassment of female students was later exposed.
+In a letter to Yamada Koun Roshi, Kapleau wrote:

+According to James Ishmael Ford, "Kapleau had completed about half of the Harada-Yasutani kōan curriculum, the koans in the Gateless Gate and the Blue Cliff Record," and was entitled to teach, but did not receive dharma transmission.
+According to Andrew Rawlinson, "Kapleau has created his own Zen lineage."

+Kapleau's dharma heir Bodhin Kjolhede has been offered transmission in the Sōto lineage, which he declined.
+He explained his decision in a teisho:

 Writings

-Kapleau transcribed other Zen teachers' talks, interviewed lay students and monks, and recorded the practical details of Zen Buddhist practice.
-His book, The Three Pillars of Zen, published in 1965, has been translated into 12 languages, and is still in print.
-It was one of the first English-language books to present Zen Buddhism not as philosophy, but as a pragmatic and salutary way of training and living.

 Kapleau was an articulate and passionate writer.
 His emphasis in writing and teaching was that insight and enlightenment are available to anyone, not just austere and isolated Zen monks.
-Also well known for his views on vegetarianism, peace and compassion, he remains widely read, and is a notable influence on Zen Buddhism as it is practiced in the West.
+Also well known for his views on peace and compassion, he remains widely read, and is a notable influence on Zen Buddhism as it is practiced in the West.
 Today, his dharma heirs and former students teach at Zen centers around the world.

-Kapleau's book To Cherish All Life: A Buddhist Case for Becoming Vegetarian condemns meat-eating.
+Kapleau strongly advocated for Buddhist vegetarianism.
+His book To Cherish All Life: A Buddhist Case for Becoming Vegetarian condemns meat-eating.
 He argued that Buddhism enjoins vegetarianism on the principle of nonharmfulness.

 Grist for the mill

-A favorite saying of Philip Kapleau was "Grist for the mill" which means that all of our troubles and trials can be useful or contain some profit to us.
-In this spirit, his gravestone is one of the millstones from Chapin Mill, the 135-acre (0.55 km2) Buddhist retreat center whose land was donated by a founding member of the Rochester Zen Center, Ralph Chapin.
+A favorite saying of Philip Kapleau was "grist for the mill" which means that all of our troubles and trials can be useful or contain some profit to us.
+In this spirit, his gravestone is one of the millstones from Chapin Mill, the Buddhist retreat center whose land was donated by a founding member of the Rochester Zen Center, Ralph Chapin.